Open Network for Digital Commerce: Build for Bharat hackathon

+Reference application

+On September 11, 2024, ONDC and Bhashini jointly released Saarthi, a reference application meant to help companies build their own unique buyer-side applications.
+Saarthi helps ONDC network users create buyer apps with multilingual functionality.
+The app currently supports Hindi, English, Marathi, Bengali, and Tamil.
+The intention is to eventually support all 22 languages.
+Saarthi's speech recognition, transliteration, and real-time AI-driven translation capabilities help businesses reach a wider audience, penetrate new markets, and attract more clients.
+Regular security upgrades for Saarthi were promised by ONDC.
+Scalability and simplicity of integration are key design considerations for the Saarthi reference application.

-Pilot Phases
+Pilot phases

-The pilot phase was launched on 29 April 2022 in five cities; New Delhi, Bengaluru, Bhopal, Shillong and Coimbatore.
+The pilot phase was launched on 29 April 2022 in five cities; New Delhi, Bangalore, Bhopal, Shillong and Coimbatore.
 In April, Bengaluru based Woolly Farms received an order from buyer application Paytm.
 This was the first transaction on ONDC.

 Restaurant management platform Petpooja partnered with marketing agency GrowthFalcons to onboard food and beverage brands on ONDC network.
 They help restaurants with discovery and demand analytics.
 On 5 May 2022, GrowthFalcons, Paytm and logistics company LoadShare successfully completed the first live cascaded transaction on ONDC.
 The delivery happened on Petpooja point of sale (PoS) terminal.

 By August 2022 all systems will become operational.
 ONDC will start servicing 100 cities and will also open for wider public use in Bengaluru, New Delhi, Coimbatore, Bhopal and Shillong where pilot projects are ongoing.
 By the end of 2022, ONDC will go live at national level covering the entire country.
 ONDC expanded to Noida, Faridabad, Lucknow, Bijnor, Bhopal, Chhindwara, Kolkata, Pune, Chennai, Kannur, Thrissur, Udupi, Kanchipura, Pollachi, Mannar and Ramnathpuram on 18 July 2022.

 ONDC activated ecommerce in agriculture domain on 20 June 2022 with National Bank for Agriculture and Rural Development (NABARD).
 ONDC is attempting to integrate all Agri-tech and Non Agri-tech ecommerce platforms into common network while these companies build solutions that can further accelerate the adoption and establish market linkage for Farmer Producer Organizations.